Infinite-Time Singularities of the Lagrangian Mean Curvature Flow: Introduction

 The basic question about the existence of a special Lagrangian representative for a given homology class in a Calabi--Yau manifold is still open.
 In contrast, the Lagrangian condition is symplectic-topological, and so it is easier to find Lagrangian submanifolds.
 Moreover, the Lagrangian condition is preserved along the mean curvature flow if the ambient metric is Calabi--Yau \cites{Oh1994,Smoczyk96}, a process known as Lagrangian mean curvature flow.
 One can therefore naturally deform a Lagrangian submanifold by its mean curvature vector to decrease its volume, and hope that the flow will exist forever and converge to a special Lagrangian submanifold.
 Motivated by mirror symmetry, Thomas and Yau \cites{Thomas00, TY02} proposed a conjectural picture for Lagrangian mean curvature flow, relating the behavior of the flow to a ``stability" property of the Lagrangian cycle; these conjectures have since been refined and reformulated by Joyce \cite{Joyce2015}.

 In practice, the Lagrangian mean curvature flow often forms singularities in finite-time.
 In fact, Neves \cites{Neves2007, Neves2013} constructed examples of Lagrangian mean curvature flow forming a finite-time singularity within \emph{any} Hamiltonian isotopy class of Lagrangians, in the case of 2-dimensional Lagrangians.
 A resolution of the Thomas--Yau conjecture will therefore require a detailed understanding of singularity formation.
+Recently, Lotay--Schulze--Sz\'ekelyhidi \cite{LSchSz} studied the singularity formation in $2$-dimensions, assuming that a tangent flow at a finite-time singularity is given by a special Lagrangian pair of planes.
+In particular, by proving the uniqueness of the singular tangent flow together with the uniqueness results in \cites{IJO, LLSch}, they showed that the singularity formation is modeled on a family of shrinking `Lawlor necks', the unique special Lagrangian resolving a special Lagrangian pair of planes in $\mathbb{C}^{2}$.

 In this paper, we study the complementary phenomenon of infinite-time singularities, in order to improve our understanding of the Thomas--Yau picture.
-Explicitly, we show that there exist Lagrangian mean curvature flows that exist for time $t \in [\Lambda, \infty)$ for which the flow converges to a \emph{singular} special Lagrangian as $t \to \infty$.
+Explicitly, we show that there exist Lagrangian mean curvature flows that exist for time $t \in [\Lambda, \infty)$ for which the flow converges to a \emph{singular} special Lagrangian as $t \to \infty$, and the singularity formation is modeled on a family of shrinking Lawlor necks with an explicit rate.
 Since the limit is not smooth, the second fundamental form cannot remain uniformly bounded; this is therefore an example of an \emph{infinite-time singularity} of Lagrangian mean curvature flow.
 To the authors' knowledge, this is the first example of an infinite-time singularity of mean curvature flow in the compact setting.

 We remark that Chen and He \cite{CH2010} proved that the mean curvature flow cannot have an infinite-time singularity when the ambient manifold is non-compact satisfying some mild conditions.
 In contrast, using a rotationally symmetric Ansatz, Chen and Sun \cite{CS23} recently constructed a non-compact example in $\BR^3$ with an infinite-time singularity.